cwdatlas/com.cryptography.project/README.md

 Cryptography project

 Greeings:
   hello, This program is build directly off of the AES ecryption method with a couple changes.
 The Interface will allow you to easily encrypt a file, see it on the terminal and then the file will be decrypted.
 The original file will be updated to reflect the decrypted text.
 It is not perfect.
-There is a wrong character round every
-12 characters.
+There is a wrong character round every 12 characters.
+I got help developing some of the cryptographic fuctions basing them off of the funcitons my teammate made in the main.py file.
+He has developed his own cryptographic algorithm all in python. main.py is not activly used in this project, I keep it there for postarity.

 Security:
   The security of this application looks to be modest with our testing.
 When the encrypted text is zipped, the total file size is 75-85% of the total ecrypted file size